abcdesktopio/docs/opsdocs/docs/faq/ingresscontroller.md

   - nginx
 ---

-# FAQ Ingress Controller
+# FAQ: Ingress Controller

-## How to expose my new service with `nginx ingress controller` ?
+## How to Expose a New Service with the NGINX Ingress Controller

-A Kubernetes Ingress Controller acts as a reverse proxy.
-We describe here how to use the `nginx ingress controller`.
+A Kubernetes Ingress Controller acts as a reverse proxy and routes external HTTP(S) traffic to internal cluster services.
+This section describes how to use the `nginx` ingress controller to expose abcdesktop services.

-In the `Ingress`, define a path to the abcdesktop's nginx service.
+In the `Ingress` resource, define a path that routes traffic to the abcdesktop `nginx` service:

 ```
 apiVersion: networking.k8s.io/v1